Delayed Sleep Phase Syndrome

 Society's role in a common sleep problem

-Delayed sleep phase syndrome (DSPS) is a preventable sleep problem that is widespread among adolescents.
+Delayed sleep phase syndrome (DSPS) is a disorder where your body's desire to sleep is delayed beyond a point that is considered acceptable by society.
+When society or circumstance pressures these individuals to wake up early they often experience brain fog and difficulties getting to school or work on time.
+This sleep problem is particularly widespread among adolescents.
 This syndrome describes the inability to fall asleep and wake up at preferred times.
-In other words, it is often caused by erratic bedtimes and wake times.
+It can be caused by both physiological differences in our hormones and behavioral factors like erratic bedtimes and wake times.
 For instance, teens naturally have their sleep cycle shift towards later in the night as they break away from their parents.
+Yet school in the United States begins very early.
 So teens often find themselves unable to fall asleep until late in the night and unable to wake up with their alarm in the morning for a school day that is usually too early for their bodies.
 My colleague, Wendy Troxel gave a great TED Talk on this subject.

 Above is an example of a sleep diary that represents a typical pattern for individuals with this syndrome.
-What is happening in this example of a teenagers sleep is they are socializing late on the weekends.
+What is happening in this example of a teenagers sleep is they aren't tired until late at night, which is particularly pronounced on weekends when they socialize.
 Their erratic schedule is then combined with pressure to wake up earlier for school on weekdays.
-Shift workers are another group of people who also suffer from this syndrome because of schedules that they can't control.
-Whether its late night socializing, or work-based pressure, there are simple solutions to adjusting your schedule.
+Shift workers are another group of people who have some similarities to this syndrome in terms of the symptoms, but the cause is different.
+Whether its your hormones that are those of an extreme night owl, if you are someone who is a late night socializing, or you have work-based pressure, there are simple solutions to adjusting your schedule.
 These include adjusting your light exposure time, wind down time with melatonin, exercise time, and meal time to address this issue.

 The Circadian Rhythm and DSPS